 I will be available by appointment and on Tuesdays following class (10-11) to answer questions regarding the course material.
-Kyle will be available on Thursdays from 12-2 to discuss questions related to assignments.
+Hunter will be available (TBA) to discuss questions related to assignments.

 University of Guelph Policy Statements:

 Email Communication

 As per university regulations, all students are required to check their <uoguelph.ca> e-mail account regularly: e-mail is the official route of communication between the University and its students.